 Australia is the to-go place for people who wish to live in a stable nation, offering great education, and with a preferable climate.
 Foreign investors, many from China, have flooded the market and real estate prices have reached record breaking levels.

 The country has never experienced a major decline and didn’t suffer much during the subprime crash 2008, when prices continued upwards.
 There are several interesting reasons behind this, of course.

-In this article, I explain how Australia’s property market has performed the past years, about the markets in Sydney and Melbourne, what my predictions are for 2019, and more.
+In this article, I explain how Australia’s property market has performed the past years, about the markets in Sydney and Melbourne, and what my predictions are for 2019.

 Topics covered in this article: